Ian James Manners

 Primary fields of research

-- British, Danish and Swedish membership of the European Union
+- British, Danish and Swedish relationships to the European Union

-- the British exit from the European Union
+- British 'third country' status in the European Union

-- the Danish opt outs from the European Union
+- the Danish and Swedish exclusions from the European Union

-- the European Union’s normative power in global politics
+- the European Union’s normative power in planetary politics

 - critical social theory of European union